mtolly/onyx/haskell/README.md

 ## Instructions

   * On Windows, run the installer, then run `onyx.exe` (or the installed shortcut).
+Windows may label the program as untrustworthy due to not being signed/verified; hopefully there is a way to work around this.

-  * On Mac, move `Onyx.app` to your Applications folder, and then run it.
+  * On Mac, see instructions below.

   * On Linux, make the `.AppImage` executable, place it wherever you like, and run it.
 Your system may also offer to install desktop integration.

-  * Both Windows and macOS may label the program as malware or untrustworthy.
-    Hopefully there should be ways of working around this.
-    On Mac, right click `Onyx.app` and select Open, to add a security exception.
+### Instructions for macOS

+Follow these instructions to allow Onyx to run correctly on macOS.

+  1. Extract the contents of the zip file, and move the Onyx app to the Applications folder, or wherever else you want to keep it.

+  2. Run the following command in Terminal
+    (replace the location if you moved it somewhere other than Applications)

+        xattr -r -d com.apple.quarantine /Applications/Onyx.app

+  3. The app should now run, but may have problems loading files due to permissions errors.
+To fix this, take a song file that is in a location such as your Downloads folder, and drag and drop it onto the "Load a song" button.
+This seems to tell macOS to give the app normal permissions to your user folders, so after that you should then also be able to use the open file dialog and batch mode to load songs.

 ## Supported Input Formats